K1rakishou/Kuroba-Experimental/README.md

 # Kuroba Experimental (Temp name)

-#

 KurobaEx is a fast Android app for browsing imageboards, such as 4chan and 8chan.
+It's a fork of Kuroba.
+This fork provides lots of new features:

+- New technological stack (Kotlin, RxJava/Coroutines, Room etc).

+- On demand content loading (includes prefetching, youtube videos titles and durations fetching, inlined files size fetching etc).

+- Third-party archives support.

+- New thread navigation (tabs).

+- New in-app navigation (bottom nav bar).

+- New bookmarks (they were fully rewritten from scratch, now use way less memory, don't use wakelocks, show separate notifications per thread (and notifications can be swiped away).

+- Lots of other tiny improvements.

+- Edge-to-edge theme support.

+- New database.

 ### Beta versions are now available!